What personal information do we collect?

 How your information can be updated or corrected

 To ensure the information we hold is accurate and up to date, member’s need to inform the U3A as to any changes to their personal information.
 You can do this by contacting the membership secretary at firstname.lastname@example.org or at the monthly General Meeting.
 On an annual basis you will have the opportunity to update your information, as required, via the membership renewal process.
 Should you wish to view the information that the U3A holds on you, you can make this request by contacting the membership secretary – as detailed above.
 There may be certain circumstances where we are not able to comply with this request.
 This would include where the information may contain references to other individuals or for legal, investigative or security reasons.
 Otherwise we will usually respond within 14 days of the request being made.

 How do we store your personal information?

 We have in place a range of security safeguards to protect your personal information against loss or theft, as well as unauthorised access, disclosure, copying, use or modification.
-Your membership information is held on a spreadsheet and accessed by Committee Members and Group Conveners – as appropriate.
+Your membership information is held within a database and accessed by Committee Members and Group Convenors – as appropriate.

 Availability and changes to this policy

 This policy is available on our website at WTU3A Policies.
 This policy may change from time to time.
 If we make any material changes we will make members aware of this via the Newsletter and the monthly members’ meetings.

 If you have any queries about this policy, need it in an alternative format, or have any complaints about our privacy practices, please contact us at Chairman@wtu3a.org.uk.

 A printable version of our Data Protection Policy can be found here.
 The full policy is detailed below.

 Scope of the policy